 They both sat down.

-"Ok."
-He sat down in front of them.
-Debated the most logical way to explain how
+in front of them.
+Debated the most logical way to explain how he'd been changed

+by his experiences.
 He thought again of New Earth.
+"Once upon a time,

-"Once upon a time, there was an angry warrior."
+there was an angry warrior."

 The girl looked annoyed.
-"Is this a make believe story?"
+"Is

-"Cuz if it is, we have
+"Because if it is, we

-padds full of them," the boy continued.
+have padds full of them," the boy said.

 "No, it's not a made-up

 story.
-But it helps me to tell it that
+But it helps me to tell it that way."

+but the boy nodded.
+"Okay.
 You can tell us.
-Why was the
+Why was the warrior so

-warrior so angry?"
+angry?"

 "He was angry because

 some very bad people had invaded his world and killed the people he loved.
-He was angry because his own people did
+He

-nothing to help, except to try to move the few survivors that were left off
+was angry because his own people did nothing to help, except to try to move the

-their home world."
+few survivors that were left off their home world."

 "Like on Dannivo.
 That happened to my parents."
-The girl looked at Chakotay earnestly.
-"What did the angry warrior do?"
+The girl looked

 "He decided to make the

-were trying to catch him."
+point, both sides were trying to catch him."

 The children leaned forward.